-Jon was born in Minneapolis during his fa-

-ther's final year as an M.Div. student at Central Seminary, and he trusted in Christ at an early age.
-He married Elaine in 1986, and God has blessed them with four children.
-He has served as the associate pastor at Eden Baptist Church (2000-2008), associate professor of Bible at Maranatha Baptist Bible College (1996-2000), and assistant pastor at Chisago Lakes Baptist Church (1988-1993).
-His personal interests include reading, playing soccer and other sports, and spending time with his wife and children.
+Jon was born in Minneapolis during his father's final year as an M.Div. student at Central Seminary and trusted in Christ at an early age.
+He has served as associate pastor at Eden Baptist Church, associate professor of Bible at Maranatha Baptist Bible College, and assistant pastor at Chisago Lakes Baptist Church.
+His personal interests include reading, playing soccer and other sports.
+Jon and Elaine have four children and four grandchildren.